Anishapravin/PENETRATION-TESTING-TOOKLIT/README.md

 DESCRIPTION
 # Penetration Testing Toolkit (Simple Description)

-This toolkit is a basic set of Python tools used for ethical hacking and cybersecurity testing.
+ SECTION: Project Name and Purpose
+ This tells what the project is and why it’s useful:

+It’s a toolkit built using Python.

+It helps in ethical hacking.

-It helps you find common vulnerabilities in web applications and networks.
+It finds vulnerabilities in websites and networks.

-## 📦 Files in This Project:
+SECTION: Files Explained
+Here, we explain what each Python file does:

  1. penetration_toolkit.py
-   - Main menu to run different tools
-   - You choose what scan you want to perform
+It’s the main menu.

+When you run it, you’ll see options like:

+1. Web Vulnerability Scanner
+2. Port Scanner
+3. Subdomain Finder
+4. Login Bruteforce
+You select a number and the related scanner runs.

  2. web_scanner.py
-   - Checks for:
-     • XSS (Cross Site Scripting)
-     • SQL Injection
+Checks if a website is vulnerable to:

+XSS (Cross-Site Scripting) – used to inject malicious scripts

+SQL Injection – used to bypass login or get data from database

-     • Exposed admin pages like /admin or /login
+Exposed Admin Pages – checks if URLs like /admin or /login are publicly accessible

  3. port_scanner.py
-   - Scans a target IP or domain for open ports (like port 80 for HTTP)
+Scans a server (IP or domain) to find open ports

+Example: It may detect port 80 (used for websites) or port 22 (used for SSH)

  4. subdomain_finder.py
-   - Finds hidden subdomains like admin.example.com or mail.example.com
+Tries to find hidden subdomains like:

+admin.example.com

+mail.example.com

+These can sometimes reveal admin panels or email servers.
  5. login_bruteforce.py
-   - Tries common passwords on a login form to find weak logins
+Tries to guess a password for a login form.

+Uses a small list of common passwords like:

+admin

+123456

+password

+letmein

+SECTION: How to Run the Toolkit

-## 🛠️ How to Run the Toolkit
+##  How to Run the Toolkit
+This part shows you how to set up and run the tool.

+Steps:

-1. Make sure Python is installed.
+Make sure Python is installed.

-2. Install required packages:
+Install required libraries:

 pip install requests beautifulsoup4

-3. Run the main file:
+Run the toolkit:

+nginx
 python penetration_toolkit.py
+It opens the menu, and you can pick the scanner you want.

+ SECTION: Safety Warning

-## ⚠️ Important Notes:
+##  Important Notes:

-- Only use this toolkit on websites and systems you own or have permission to test.
+ This reminds you:

+Only test your own systems or websites.

+Unauthorized scanning can be illegal.

-- This is for educational and ethical hacking purposes only.
+The toolkit is for learning and ethical use only.

+ SECTION: Example Use
+shell
+Copy
+Edit
-## ✅ Example Usage
+##  Example Usage

-If you choose:
+This helps users understand:

+What happens when they choose each menu option.

+For example:

-- Option 1 → Scans a website for XSS, SQLi, admin panels
+Option 1 → Web scanner runs

-- Option 2 → Scans ports on a target IP
+Option 2 → Port scanner runs

-- Option 3 → Finds hidden subdomains
-- Option 4 → Tries to crack a login form
+and so on…

 ---